AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-profile-lookup.md

 ---
 title: Look up edge profile attributes in real-time
-description: Learn how to look up edge profile attributes in real-time, using the Custom Personalization destination and Edge Network Server API
+description: Learn how to look up edge profile attributes in real-time, using the Custom Personalization destination and Edge Network API
 type: Tutorial
 ---

 # Look up profile attributes on the edge in real-time

 Adobe Experience Platform uses the [Real-Time Customer Profile](../../profile/home.md) as the single source of truth for all profile data.
+For quick, real-time data retrieval, it uses [edge profiles](../../profile/edge-profiles.md), which are lightweight profiles distributed throughout the [Edge Network](../../collection/home.md#edge).
+This allows for fast, real-time personalization use cases.

-Experience Platform stores all profile data in a central hub which can deliver profile information for use cases that rely on the completeness and comprehensiveness of your profile data.
+## Use Cases

-However, for use cases which depend on quick, real-time data retrieval, [!DNL Platform] uses [edge profiles](../../profile/edge-profiles.md).
-These are lightweight profiles distributed throughout the [Edge Network](../../collection/home.md#edge).
-Since the Edge Network is a fast and globally distributed network of servers, you can quickly retrieve profile information from edge profiles, for real-time personalization use cases, where timing is critical.
+Below are two use cases where edge profile lookup can help.

-One such use case could involve real-time personalization of a user's experience on your website, by quickly retrieving profile information from the edge profile and then passing the information over to a third-party personalization engine of your choice, in order to send the user an [!DNL SMS] based on their current activity on your website.
+* **Real-Time Personalization**: Quickly retrieve profile information from the edge profile to personalize a user's experience on your website.

-Another use case could cover the need of quickly retrieving profile information in real-time, when a customer calls a support center agent.
+* **Customer Support**: Retrieve profile information in real-time when a customer calls a support center agent.

 This page describes the steps that you must follow to look up edge profile data in real-time, to deliver personalization experiences or inform decisioning rules through downstream applications.